2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Required

 The ETA program in Lithuania has a required supplementary project.
 This can be community service/engagement or research, though applications with a strong community service/engagement component in their host communities are preferred.
-This can include preparing and organizing American culture-related activities, including movie nights and holiday celebrations; starting and running clubs, e.g. English-language clubs, debate clubs, journalism clubs; coaching and/or mentoring; educational advising and outreach, etc. Creative ideas based on a candidates background and experience and that address issues of significance to contemporary Lithuania and U.S. national security priorities are welcome!
+This can include preparing and organizing American culture-related activities such as: movie nights and holiday celebrations; starting and running clubs, e.g. English-language clubs, debate clubs, journalism clubs; coaching and/or mentoring; educational advising and outreach, etc. Creative ideas based on a candidates background/experience and that address issues of significance to contemporary Lithuania and U.S. national security priorities are welcome!

 ETAs will also be expected to cooperate closely with U.S. Embassy-run programs and initiatives.